 EDITORIALS

-System testing in software testing is, quite simply, checking if your entire product works as a whole in the way it should.
-It isn’t any more complicated than that – even though some tools and testing resources make it feel more complex with lots of jargon and complicated explanations.
+System testing is the process of testing a complete, integrated software system to verify that it meets specified requirements.
+Simply put, it checks if your entire product works as a whole in the way it should.
+It isn’t any more complicated than that — even though some tools and testing resources make it feel more complex with lots of jargon and complicated explanations.

 You can think of it as the stage when everything comes together.
 Once you’ve tested the individual parts of your product or software individually, system testing makes sure that they all work together as they were designed to do.